-The second step is to look closely at what your competition has to offer and compare it to what you do.
-Some airlines differentiate themselves by offering extra leg room or free checked luggage.
-Luxury airlines might focus on the perks they provide to customers, such as free meals and drinks or seats that lie flat for restful sleep.
-Figure out what you provide that nobody else does, and then frame it in such a way that it is attractive to customers.
+2. Secondly, look closely at what your competition has to offer and compare it to what you do.
+After all, some airlines differentiate themselves by offering extra leg room or free checked luggage.
+Even, luxury airlines might focus on the perks they provide to customers, such as free meals and drinks or seats that lie flat for restful sleep.
+So, figure out what you provide that nobody else does, and then frame it in such a way that it is attractive to customersa customer persona

-The third step is to look at your customers and what they want.
+3. So, the third step is to look at your customers and what they want.
 Creating a customer persona involves doing customer research and understanding, on a deep level, who the people are who are most likely to buy from you.
-If your company offers multiple daily shuttles between two nearby cities, the chances are good that your most loyal customers are business travelers.
+However, if your company offers multiple daily shuttles between two nearby cities, the chances are good that your most loyal customers are business travelers.
 The more you know about your customers, the easier it will be for you to tailor your marketing campaigns to their particular needs and interests.

 Once you have developed your customer avatar, you can move on to the next step.